comit/sonoff-bridge/Sonoff-T1.md

 ```

 ## Flashing
 Pressing first touch button, will make GPIO0 go low.
-I Had no luck so fare get it to flash
+I Had no luck so fare get it to flash, and it is unknown how this is done, unless you solder GIPO0 down on the picture above.

 ## Circuit
 I tried to reverse engineer the circuit and i noticed: